 Another disadvantage of Chapter 7 bankruptcy is that it can stay on your credit record for years, making it more difficult to take out a loan or obtain new credit cards.
 However, a history of excess debt also harms your credit score, and being free of it gives you the opportunity to keep improving it.

 Filing for Chapter 7 bankruptcy is a serious step.
 You should understand what you are undertaking before you make the commitment.
-Contact a bankruptcy lawyer in Tampa, FL, like from The Law Office of Michael A. Ziegler, P.A., who can explain your debt relief options to you.
+Contact a bankruptcy lawyer who can explain your debt relief options to you.